Nursing Research Grant Opportunities

 If the proposed research requires collaboration with other institutions, describe the nature of collaboration and provide evidence to the reviewers that those institutions are willing to cooperate.

 Include a description of availability of adequate consultation to assure refinement and completion of the project.

-Part VI - Appendices (not included in 6000 word limit) - Step 6
+Part VII - Appendices (not included in the 16 page limit) - Step 7

 Where applicable, please attach the following documents to your project proposal: